iamkaveer/OOPs-Assignment-1/README.md

 # OOPs-Assignment-1
+Question 1:
+Write a program that takes as input an array of positive and negative numbers (0 excluded).
+The objective is to return those items from the array whose sum is 0.
+If no such items exist return “No Elements found”

+Example: For an input array [-4, 1, 3, -2, -1],

+one of the possible results would be 3, -2, -1 since their sum is 0.

+Note: If there are more than 1 combination of such items, you can return any 1 of them.

+Question 2:

 Please implement a software for a car service station using Object Oriented Programming.
 If you are not familiar or comfortable with object-oriented programming, we suggest you give this article a quick read to ensure you